Leave of Absence

 4. 90-120 days before applying for the visa, contact the OSE office to inform them of your plans to return and for what semester/year.

-5. 90-120 days before applying for the visa, contact Martin Warner to confirm your exact (Date/Month/Year) graduation date. ( email@example.com)
+5. 90-120 days before requesting your new I-20, contact Martin Warner to confirm your exact (Date/Month/Year) graduation date. ( email@example.com)

-6. 90-120 days before applying for the visa you will need to provide financial documentation.
+6. 90-120 days before before you return you will need to provide financial documentation.
 This documentation includes bank statements and a Certificate of Finance (COF).
 Please ask Jennifer for the COF to complete.
-Tuition increases each year so please check the current amount before preparing your documents.
-You just need to fill out the form for the years you will be attending Swarthmore. ( until graduation).
-Please provide her with your current address, email, foreign and US phone numbers.
+Tuition increases each year, please check the current tuition amount before preparing your documents.
+Please provide the ISCwith your current address, email, foreign and US phone numbers.

 7. 90-120 days before your return, please complete your annual mandatory insurance enrollment form.

 For further insurance questions please contact Mary Jane Palma at firstname.lastname@example.org or 610-328-8062.

 8. Create a FEDEX label so we may mail you your initial i-20/DS-2019.
 Please see directions for creating a FEDEX label.

 In most cases you will need a new visa.
 Please contact your embassy to confirm.